-FRX give real drummers in real life situations the freedom to play any gig without holding back… SABIAN FRX are THE solution for lower volume environments like churches, weddings, corporate gigs, small venues, schools, musical theatre, cruise ships, drummers who sing, band rehearsals, and many, many more.
+Sabian FRX cymbals give real drummers in real-life situations the freedom to play any gig without holding back… SABIAN FRX is THE solution for lower volume environments like churches, weddings, corporate gigs, small venues, schools, musical theatre, cruise ships, drummers who sing, band rehearsals, and many, many more.

 Professional B20 Bronze cymbals crafted in the SABIAN Vault.
-FRX offers complex and versatile dark tone with reduced frequency across the entire line.
+FRX offers a complex and versatile dark tones with reduced frequency across the entire line.

 - Sabian metallurgists combine measured amounts of copper, tin and silver to create centuries-old recipe for Sabian B20 bronze alloy

 - Molten-hot B20 bronze is very carefully hand-poured into pots, and once cooled, yields already-musical B20 bronze castings

 - B20 castings are meticulously hand-separated by weight and prepared to remove all impurities

 - Castings are fed through a large rolling oven up to a dozen times, involving a crew of 5 men who must work with choreographic precision under intense heat